softwareTesting123/DinoDroid/README.md

 ## Coverage Results

-The coverage result in /Result:
+The coverage results in /Result:

 ```sh